Rust and Cosmopolitan Libc

 what I want cargo to do.
 I’m building a static executable, and I’d like to say,

-forget about linking -lunwind
+“okay cargo forget about linking -lunwind or -lm or whatever, just listen

-has everything you need for this”, but I couldn’t find
+to me, cosmopolitan.a has everything you need for this”, but I couldn’t find

 any combination of flags to communicate this.
 Eventually I gave up and wrote a

-script which just filtered out all the linker arguments I didn’t want
+bash script which just filtered out all the linker arguments I didn’t want

-before calling gcc
+before calling gcc.

 The last set of bugs were at the link stage – I had every crate compiling